abelperezok/aws-serverless-netcore/netcore3.1/part-10/README.md

 Now the Lambda function is responsible for fetching the input data directly from the query string parameters which is provided inside the apigProxyEvent object.

-If we were to read the input from the request body i.e the HTTP request is a POST instead, then the change in the code would be as simple as replacing the input local variable with this line
+If we were to read the input from the request body i.e the HTTP request is a POST instead, then the change in the code would be as simple as replacing the input local variable with this line:

 ```cs
 var input = JsonSerializer.Deserialize<LambdaInput>(apigProxyEvent.Body);